minutemin/Password-Generator/README.md

 ## Credits

-Instructor Samantha Randolph gave us a demo to get us started and had us finish the code, so credit goes to her.
+Instructor Samantha Randolph gave us a demo to get us started and had us finish the code, so there is some credit that goes to her.

 ## License